 - Click here to learn more about confounding factors and why they’re so important

 - Even the Newsweek article clearly states early on: “It’s the first time that scientists have systematically studied the relationship between the behavioral disorder and fluoridation.”

 - IOW – if this is the very first study on the subject, and there are a lot of weaknesses, then Newsweek is being highly irresponsible with their headline, which implies a much stronger connection than is justified.

 - The journal in which the paper was published, Environmental Health, has a paltry Impact Factor of 2.71.
-Basically, that means that this journal is very rarely cited in other journals or papers, and, therefore, is probably a low-quality journal.
+Basically, that means that this journal is very rarely cited in other journals or papers, and is a low-quality journal.
 As a comparison, the Impact Factor for the highly respected journal Nature is 31.4.